Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/Configuring-Your-Server.md

 ### `enable-query`

-Enables GameSpy4 protocol server listener.
-Used to get information about server.
+Enables GameSpy4 ([Read More](https://wiki.vg/Query)) protocol server listener.
+Used to get information about the server.

+The default value is `false` and you should leave it there, unless a plugin or other service requests that you enable it.

 ### `generator-settings`